newville/wxmplot/doc/plotpanel.rst

 ==========================================================

-The :class:`PlotPanel` class supports standard 2 dimensional plots, including line plots and scatter plots, with a simple-to-use programming interface.
-This is derived from a :class:`wx.Panel` and so can be included in a wx GUI anywhere a :class:`wx.Panel` can be.
-A :class:`PlotPanel` provides the following capabilities for the end-user:
+The :class:`PlotPanel` class supports standard 2 dimensional plots, including line plots and scatter plots.
+It has both an easy-to-use programming interface, and a rich graphical user interface for manipulating the plot after it has been drawn.
+The :class:`PlotPanel` class is derived from a :class:`wx.Panel` and so that it can be included anywhere in a wx Windo object that a normal :class:`wx.Panel` can be.
+In addition to drawing a plot, a :class:`PlotPanel` provides the following capabilities to the end-user:

    1. display x, y coordinates as the mouse move.
    2. display x, y coordinates of last left-click.
    3. zoom in on a particular region of the plot with left-drag in a lineplot, or draw an 'lasso' around selected points in a scatterplot.
    4. customize titles, labels, legend, colors, linestyles, markers, and whether a grid and a legend is shown.
-A separate window is used to give control of these settings.
+A separate configuration window is used to give control of these settings.
    5. save high-quality plot images (as PNGs), or copy to system clipboard, or print.

-These both classes have the
-basic plotting methods of :meth:`plot` to make a new plot with a single trace, and :meth:`oplot` to overplot another trace on top of an existing plot.
-These each take 2 equal-length numpy arrays (abscissa, ordinate) for each trace.
+In addition, there is a :class:`PlotFrame` widget which creates a stand-alone :class:`wx.Frame` that contains a :class:`PlotPanel`, a :class:`wx.StatusBar`, and a :class:`wx.MenuBar`.
+Both :class:`PlotPanel` and :class:`PlotFrame` classes have the basic plotting methods of :meth:`plot` to make a new plot with a single trace, and :meth:`oplot` to overplot another trace on top of an existing plot.
+These each take 2 equal-length numpy arrays (abscissa, ordinate) for each trace, and a host of optional arguments.
 The :class:`PlotPanel` and :class:`PlotFrame` have many additional methods to interact with the plots.

-.. class:: PlotPanel(parent[, size=(6.0, 3.7)[, dpi=96[, messenger=None[, show_config_popup=True[, **kws]]]]])
+.. class:: PlotPanel(parent, size=(6.0, 3.7), dpi=96, messenger=None, show_config_popup=True, **kws)

    Create a Plot Panel, a :class:`wx.Panel`